td-heisenbug/td-heisenbug/README.md

   <h2 style="text-align: center;">Hello-people!</h2>
-  <h3>I'm an undergraduate student, majoring in computer science.<br>I like to learn about new ML/AI algortihms and infosec vulnerabilities</h3>
+  <h3>I'm a sophomore, majoring in computer science.<br>I like to learn about new ML/AI algortihms and infosec vulnerabilities</h3>
    <h4>Since you are passing by, take a minute to learn about online privacy</h4>

   <p style="text-align: center;">